DSPN/DataStaxDay/Azure Marketplace.md

 # Azure Marketplace

 First off, we need to provision a cluster.
 Please provision the cluster prior to the event.
-You can work with your Cloud Solution Architect (CSA) or Data Solution Architect (DSA) if you encounter any issues or questons.
+You can work with your Cloud Solution Architect (CSA) or Data Solution Architect (DSA) if you encounter any issues or questions.
 Instructions for provisioning are here:

 * [Lab 0 - Provisioning](./labs/Lab%200%20-%20Provisioning.md)